anushkam545/Airbnb-global-performance-dashboard-PowerBI/README.md

 ## 📂 Data Sources

-Datasets used in this project:
+The datasets used in this project were obtained from **Mapple Analytics**.

+Due to file size limitations, the raw datasets are not included in this repository.

 * `listings.csv`
 * `reviews.csv`